AskBob's Best of 2017 - Part Two

 Yesterday I published Part One of my Best of 2017.
 Today, I've got another batch of ten very popular articles, which have been selected using input from drones, robots, trained monkeys, eye-tracking and the latest fake artificial intelligence technology.
 I hope you'll read each one, leave your own comments, and share them with your Email, Facebook and Twitter friends.

-In AskBob's Best of 2016 - Part One I focused on living with Windows 10, improving security, and going wireless.
-Looking at today, I see some of the same themes, but other key concepts that jump out at me are Google, saving money on your phone bill, ransomware, and keep your computer running optimally.
-I hope you'll enjoy today's final Top Ten of 2016...
+In AskBob's Best of 2017 - Part One I focused on living with Windows 10, improving security, and going wireless.
+Looking at today, I see some of the same themes, but other key concepts that jump out at me are protecting your data and identity, saving money on your cable and phone bills, and keeping your computer running optimally.
+I hope you'll enjoy today's final Top Ten of 2017...

-A reader asks: “I've seen commercials for Magic Jack, a device you can plug into your computer for really cheap phone service.
-It sounds too good to be true... is MagicJack a scam, or does it actually work?
-Can it really replace my landline?”
+Have you seen those commercials for Magic Jack, a device you can plug into your computer for really cheap phone service?
+It sounds too good to be true... so is MagicJack a scam, or does it actually work?
+Can it really replace your landline?
 Read on for answers...

 I hope you've enjoyed reviewing the most popular topics from the last twelve months.
 Please leave a comment, and don't forget to tell a friend about AskBobRankin.com, or share a link via Email or Facebook.
 Happy New Year!

 This article was posted by Bob Rankin on 29 Dec 2017

 |For Fun: Buy Bob a Snickers.|